-David hopes to be an active and productive member of the Board of Governors, helping to provide strategic leadership, development and accountability for the school and to help make a positive contribution to young peoples' educational career.
+I am an active and productive member of the Board of Governors, helping to provide strategic leadership, development and accountability for the school and helping to make a positive contribution to young peoples' educational career.

-Outside work David is a Director on the Board of Trustees at a local theatre.
+Outside work I am a Director on the Board of Trustees at a local theatre.

 Philip Roberts - Staff Governor

 I have taught at Sale Grammar School for 18 years, working within the Chemistry Department and as a pastoral leader.
 My time at the school has been incredibly rewarding.
 I have had the privilege to work with hard working and enthusiastic students, as well as a dedicated team of colleagues.